Aliases for TBP Gene

 GeneCards Summary for TBP Gene

-TBP (TATA Box Binding Protein) is a Protein Coding gene.
-Diseases associated with TBP include spinocerebellar ataxia 17 and spinocerebellar ataxia type17.
-Among its related pathways are Disease and GPCR Pathway.
-GO annotations related to this gene include transcription factor binding and repressing transcription factor binding.
-An important paralog of this gene is TBPL1.
+TBP (TATA-Box Binding Protein) is a Protein Coding gene.
+Diseases associated with TBP include Spinocerebellar Ataxia 17 and Parkinson Disease, Late-Onset.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Tat-mediated elongation of the HIV-1 transcript.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription factor binding.
+An important paralog of this gene is TBPL2.